monarch-initiative/phenofx/README.md

 The *selectable ontology tree* presents the ontology hierarchy as a tree, where each tree node has a segmented button to indicate presence (`Y`) or absence (`N`) of the corresponding phenotype feature.

+We want to enable the user to specifically indicate the *absence* of a phenotype feature.

 ![selectable_ontology_tree](img/selectable_ontology_tree.png)